What is Growth Architecting and Why Should I Care?

-You probably never heard of “Growth Architecting” and so you may be reading this thinking, here we go, yet another concept or acronym, and probably don’t know if you should care.
-Actually, we do think you should care, and let us explain why: Growth Architecting is shorthand for the integrated set of planning and monitoring techniques and tools needed to answer this core question every CEO asks: “How much pipeline do we need by when from which sources to make our bookings goals in quarter X / year Y?”
+You probably never heard of “Growth Architecting,” and so you may be reading this thinking, here we go, yet another concept or acronym, and probably don’t know if you should care.
+We do think you should care, and let us explain why: Growth Architecting is shorthand for the integrated set of planning and monitoring techniques and tools needed to answer this core question every CEO asks: “How much pipeline do we need by when from which sources to make our bookings goals in quarter X / year Y?”

 Most companies do it one of these ways, so what’s the problem?

-Second, investors pay a premium for predictable bookings growth and profitability and, thus by extension, for efficiency and accurate pipeline forecasting.
+Second, investors pay a premium for predictable bookings growth and profitability and, thus, by extension, for efficiency and accurate pipeline forecasting.
 Yet, most startups cannot accurately quantify the answer to the above CEO question: “How much pipeline do we need by when from which sources to make our bookings goals in quarter X / year Y?”.
-So, between inefficiency and conflict potentially, and sub-optimal valuations from investors, not knowing how to architect and track a startup’s growth can become expensive and time consuming.
+So, between inefficiency and conflict potentially, and sub-optimal valuations from investors, not knowing how to architect and track a startup’s growth can become expensive and time-consuming.

 If a lot of effort and precision went into researching the underlying forecasts, then the goals are realistic and hopefully can be met.
 If that didn’t happen, it is common that these plans get revised on a quarterly or more frequent basis.
 Add some politics to it, and the process can draw out to weeks or months, all the while the business is flying blind.
-At one engagement there had to be 13 budget revisions in Q4 as a result of fluctuating forecasts, wasting untold hours, and Q1 growth goals took three months to set.
+At one engagement, there had to be 13 budget revisions in Q4 as a result of fluctuating forecasts, wasting untold hours, and Q1 growth goals took three months to set.